-Charlie is diagnosed with acute lymphoblastic leukemia (ALL) and undergoes two years of treatment at Dana-Farber/Children's Hospital Cancer Center.
+Charlie is diagnosed with acute lymphoblastic leukemia (ALL) and undergoes two years of treatment at Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
 Below are excerpts from a series of emails that Caroline Rider wrote to her extended family and circle of friends.

 Our Charlie has been diagnosed with leukemia.
 We know what a shock it can be to hear this.
 The type of leukemia he has is called ALL and it is the most common and the most treatable.
 The good news is that we live close to the one of the best children's cancer centers in the world, and Charlie has an excellent prognosis.
 He will be in Children's Hospital for at least a month.
 When he is discharged, he will be in remission.
 Once he goes home, he will return to Dana-Farber's Jimmy Fund Clinic once a week for two years.

 After being told that he would have to be in the hospital for at least a month, the doctors say he is doing so well that he could go home.
 We are thrilled because we all get to sleep under the same roof again.
 We are also TERRIFIED because we have a long road ahead.

 Charlie started to lose his hair this week.
 We don't have pets, but our furniture looks like we have shedding cats in the house.
 It was driving him crazy so he asked if he could get it cut.
 His Aunt Krista obliged with a backyard buzz cut.
 His hair is now only about a ¼ inch long, but soon he won't have any hair at all.
 The new look suits him.
 He has a beautiful round head.